sabotrax/monisrahmen/README.md

 * Add more pictures by putting them on a network share.
 * Duplicate files and non-image formats will be ignored.
 * Screen blanking is controlled by a motion sensor.
+* Off-hours can be enabled, so the screen stays off after blanking.
 * A splash screen is showing device information.
 * Most options are configurable.